Mukōmachi Station: History

+Passenger statistics

+According to the Kyoto Prefecture statistical book, in fiscal 2019 the station was used by an average of 7994 passengers per day.

 Environs

 South of the station is the large train yard called Kyoto Sōgō Untensho, a base of passenger trains of West Japan Railway.
 Higashi-Mukō Station of the Hankyu Kyoto Line is located about 0.5 km southwest of the station.
 A free bus service connects the station to Mukōmachi Keirinjō bicycle racecourse when keirin races are held there.